Does Ink Expire?

 Buying In Bulk

-Everybody likes a bargain, especially on pricey ink and toner cartridges.
+Everybody likes a bargain, especially on pricey ink cartridges.
 Smart shoppers can find great deals on brand name ink and toner if they poke around the Internet.

 But a good deal isn’t a license to overbuy.
 You don’t want to be the office manager who has to explain $1,000 of expired ink cartridges in the storage closet!
 Use your head — math is your friend!